sorayacaixeiro/Scaixeiro.github.io/vacancy.md

 While open calls for opportunities can be found below, there are also numerous possibilities for self-funded scholarships, particular funding avaliable from students from the Americas and China and early-career PhD holders to seek funding to join my research group.
 I am dedicated to supporting their applications, so please feel free to contact me without hesitation.

 # PhD positions

+**I have one funded PhD project starting in October 2025**.
+Please contact me directly if interested and to talk about potential projects and how we can tailor them to your interests.
 I encorage self-funded student applications and externally funded through-out the year.
-I have one funded PhD project starting in October 2025, soon to be anounced. please contact me earlier if interested and to talk about potential projects.

 # Research staff/ Postdoctoral positions
 Currently, there are no funded positions avaliable.
 Nevertheless, if you are keen on becoming part of our team, we encourage you to reach out.
 Below, you'll find a variety of prestigious funding options; keep in mind that these are just a few examples I would be delighted to support and assist you with your application.